 Afterwards, targeted by Allied bombers and fighters for the next two years.
 The remaining Japanese personnel withdraw before the area was occupied by the Australian Army on March 28, 1944.

 Allied missions against Gasmata

-On October 2, 1943 a PT-Boat landing party from Kiriwina landed an group of Australian, American and natives at Ablingi Harbor, west of Gasmata to collect intelligence for two weeks, and afterwards were successfully extracted.
-On March 28, 1944 the Gasmata area was liberated by Australian Army.
+On October 2, 1943 a PT-Boat from Kiriwina lands an group of Australian, American and natives at Ablingi Harbor, west of Gasmata to collect intelligence for two weeks, and afterwards were successfully extracts them.
+On March 28, 1944 the Australian Army occupies the Gasmata area.

 Gasmata Airfield (Surumi, Tsurumi)

 Prewar airfield captured and expanded by the Japanese, abandoned by March 1944